tazihad/tazihad.github.io/_posts/2025-04-08-deep-learning-basics-with-pytorch.md

 ---
-title: Deep Learning Basics with Pytorch
+title: Deep Learning Basics with Pytorch - Part 1
 description: Part 1 of Deep Learning Basics with Pytorch using JupyterLab
 date: 2025-04-08 16:33:00 +0600
 categories: [deep-learning]